 Banro Provides Update on Recapitalization Transactions

-TORONTO, ONTARIO—(Marketwired - Feb.
-24, 2017) - Banro Corporation (“Banro” or the “Company”) (NYSE MKT:BAA)(TSX:BAA) is pleased to provide an update on the progression of the Company’s recapitalization (the “Recapitalization”) announced in the Company’s January 31, 2017 press release.
-Banro reports that, as contemplated by the terms of the Recapitalization, the Ontario Superior Court of Justice has issued the interim order (the “Interim Order”) which, among other things, authorizes the Company to convene meetings of holders of its US$175 million senior secured notes (“Existing Notes”) and Banro’s series A preference shares and series B preference shares to approve, among other things, the previously announced corporate plan of arrangement (the “Plan of Arrangement”) under the Canada Business Corporations Act (the “CBCA”) to implement the Recapitalization.
-The Company also intends to hold a meeting of holders of its common shares to approve, among other things, the Recapitalization.
-The meetings are scheduled to be held on March 31, 2017.
+TORONTO, CANADA—(Marketwired - April 7, 2017) - Banro Corporation (“Banro” or the “Company”) (NYSE MKT:BAA)(TSX:BAA) is pleased to provide an update on the progression of the Company’s recapitalization (the “Recapitalization”) described in the Company’s management information circular dated February 27, 2016 (the “Circular”).
+Banro reports that the Ontario Superior Court of Justice has issued the final order (the “Final Order”) which, among other things, approves the plan of arrangement (the “Plan of Arrangement”) under the Canada Business Corporations Act to implement certain transactions under the Recapitalization.
+Capitalized terms used in this press release not otherwise defined shall have the meaning ascribed thereto in the Circular.

 Banro Corporation is a Canadian gold mining company focused on production from the Twangiza mine, which began commercial production September 1, 2012, and on production at its second gold mine at Namoya, where commercial production was declared effective January 1, 2016.
 The Company’s longer term objectives include the development of two additional major, wholly-owned gold projects, Lugushwa and Kamituga.
 The four projects, each of which has a mining license, are located along the 210 kilometre long Twangiza-Namoya gold belt in the South Kivu and Maniema provinces of the Democratic Republic of the Congo.
 All business activities are followed in a socially and environmentally responsible manner.